Sinusitis

 Further information

 When people are ill or need medical advice, they usually go to see their family doctor first.
-Read about how to find the right doctor, how to prepare for the appointment and what to remember.
+Information about health care in Germany can help you to navigate the German health care system and find a suitable doctor.
+You can use this list of questions to prepare for your appointment.

 Deutsche Gesellschaft für Hals-Nasen-Ohren-Heilkunde, Kopf- und Hals-Chirurgie (DGHNO-KHC), Deutsche Gesellschaft für Allgemeinmedizin und Familienmedizin (DEGAM).
-Rhinosinusitis (S2k-Leitlinie).
-AWMF-Registernr.: 017-049 und 053-012.
-April 2019.
+Rhinosinusitis (S2k-Leitlinie, in Überarbeitung).
+AWMF-Registernr.: 053-012.
+2017.

 Rimmer J, Fokkens W, Chong LY, Hopkins C. Surgical versus medical interventions for chronic rhinosinusitis with nasal polyps.
 Cochrane Database Syst Rev 2014; (12): CD006991.